iTs-rd/Virtual-Calculator/README.md

 python Set_HSV_values.py
 ```

 It will open 3 windows, One will show normal video of input, 2nd window will show B&W video, and 3rd window will show 7 trackbars, you can play with the first 6 trackbars to get a good B&W video of yours in which your hand is properly distinctable.
-When it has done then close it.
+When it has done then close it. <br>
-<strong>Note:-</strong> If you wants to reset all values then click on reset trackbar.
+<strong>NOTE:-</strong> If you wants to reset all values then click on reset trackbar.

 <strong>If all done the program is ready to run</strong>

-<h3>1.4 costimize calculator position</h3>
+<h3>1.4 Costimize Calculator Position</h3>

 Enter this command